jcvincentliu/CAPP122-Project-Food_in_the_Hood/README.md

 **Language requirements:** Python 3.8.5
 **Required Libraries:** see requirements.txt

-Code to run from the command line
+Code to run from the command line from within the app directory:

 1. `bash install.sh`
 2. `source env/bin/activate`